Finding your birth child

 Your birth child can put a veto on their birth registration.
 A veto means that information about them cannot be released to you.
 A veto lasts 10 years, but it can be renewed or removed anytime.

-Adoption Services will tell you if there’s a veto and check if there’s a letter of explanation or any other information available.
+An adoption social worker will tell you if there’s a veto and check if there’s a letter of explanation or any other information available.

 If you don’t want your name released